amplication/docs/docs/how-to/deploy.md

 ### Docker

-With the Docker Deployment plugins, Amplication generates all necessary configuration and scripts for Docker deployment, making it easy to containerize your application.
+Amplication generates all necessary configuration and scripts for Docker deployment, making it easy to containerize your application.

 [Learn more about deploying with Docker](/deploy/docker-desktop)